news

 Though civically minded and clearly fascinated by politics, he never expressed any intention of leaving publishing to carry the family legacy in Washington D.C.
 He seemed satisfied instead with being an editor/CEO and working on his various philanthropic projects.

-Speaking about his career a 1998 interview with USA Today, he said, ''I think everyone needs to feel they've created something that was their own, on their own terms.''
+Speaking about his career in a 1998 interview with USA Today, he said, ''I think everyone needs to feel they've created something that was their own, on their own terms.''

 Still, his death — and each anniversary since — brought lamentations about his presidential potential.